sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/06-networks-assessment.md

     - SC-5 Denial of Service Protection: Azure Firewall can provide denial of service protection mechanisms that manage and mitigate risks associated with denial of service attacks.

 - **Products covered:**
+    - Azure Virtual Network Manager
-    -
+    - Azure Virtual Network

-**Has the organization deployed Azure Firewall in the hub VNet to inspect and control traffic flow between the various Virtual Networks (VNets) in accordance with the hub-spoke model?**
+**Has the organization deployed Azure Firewall in the hub VNet to inspect and control traffic flow between the various Virtual Networks (VNets) in accordance with the hub-spoke model?** (Advanced)

 - **Legacy:** The organization does not use Azure Firewall in the hub VNet, resulting in potential gaps in centralized traffic inspection and control.
 This lack of a centralized firewall may lead to insufficient security measures for traffic flowing between VNets, increasing the risk of cyber threats.
     - Indicators: